-1. Admission: Upon designation, the District shall immediately admit the homeless child to school, even if the child is unable to produce records normally required for enrollment, such as previous academic records, medical or immunization records, proof of residency or other documentation and even if there is a dispute with the child's parents regarding school selection or enrollment.
+1. Admission and Participation: Upon designation, the District shall immediately admit the homeless child to school, even if the child is unable to produce records normally required for enrollment, such as previous academic records, medical or immunization records, proof of residency or other documentation and even if there is a dispute with the child's parents regarding school selection or enrollment.

-Homeless children will have the same opportunity as other children to enroll in and succeed in the District's schools.
+Homeless children will have the same opportunity as other children to enroll in and succeed in the District's schools, including extracurricular activities and summer school programs available to district students.
 They will not be placed in separate schools or programs based on their status as homeless.
 The District shall eliminate barriers to identification, enrollment and retention of homeless children, including barriers to enrollment and retention due to outstanding fees, fines or absences.